Crash with injuries reported on Hwy 544 in Horry County

 HORRY COUNTY, S.C.
-(WBTW) — Crews responded to a crash with injuries in Horry County Sunday.
+(WBTW) — Crews responded to a crash with injuries in Horry County on Sunday.

-The South Carolina Department of Public Safety’s real-time online traffic database shows the crash happened around 6:05 p.m.
-Sunday on Highway 544 near Highway 31.
+It happened at about 6:05 p.m. on Highway 544 near Highway 31, according to the South Carolina Department of Public Safety’s real-time online traffic database.

 📲 Download the News13 app to stay updated on the go.